luzhenqian/lvp.js/docs/en/basics/multi-value-check.md

 ]);
 ```

-When the lv object is multi-valued, it receives an Array type configuration object parameter.
+When the lvp object is multi-valued, it receives an Array type configuration object parameter.
 The configuration object needs to have 3 attributes.

 | value                                                                              | rules                                                         | message                                              |
 | ---------------------------------------------------------------------------------- | ------------------------------------------------------------- | ---------------------------------------------------- |